Gizra/circuitauction-docs/sale/how-to-assign-lot-numbers.md

 ![image](https://user-images.githubusercontent.com/20393485/48195011-3ffceb80-e357-11e8-83a8-8be8c53df287.png)

 2. On the lot numbering page you will see all the items in the sale.
-You can order the lot numbers in few ways:
+You can order the lot numbers in few ways that can be used in combination.

 **Default sort**
 Click on **Default sort** button to sort the items by categories.